Our favourite eCommerce designs of 2019

 Suit Direct is a great example of how to use a testimonial section to effect.
 In their approach, they have decided to use a third-party website (Feefo) which clearly shows how many reviews have been submitted, the overall star rating and the customer comments.
 This page can clearly be accessed on the Suit Direct website towards the bottom of the page with an image of the ‘Feefo’ logo which is hyperlinked to the customer review page.
 There are also customer quotes here to provide a preview of the testimonial which are overwhelmingly positive.

 This review section acts as a major trust signal on their website as it clearly shows that the vast majority of customers have had an overall positive experience with Suit Direct.
-These reviews therefore help provide the image that Suit Direct is a reputable company that can be trusted for both quality products and a reliable service.
+These reviews, therefore, help provide the image that Suit Direct is a reputable company that can be trusted for both quality products and reliable service.

 You can visit their website at: suitdirect.co.uk

 You can visit their testimonial site by clicking here